-Under the Equality Act 2010, the London School of Theology (LST) has a duty to provide equality of opportunity for disabled students.
-This includes an anticipatory duty towards students with various types of disabilities before they arrive, and where resources permit, making reasonable adjustments in response to needs that may arise.
-The London School of Theology ultimately aims to promote and provide an inclusive learning environment that caters to the needs of all of its students in line with the Equality Act 2010.
+Under the Equality Act 2010, London School of Theology (LST) has a duty to provide equality of opportunity for all students with disabilities.
+This includes an anticipatory duty towards students with various types of disabilities before they arrive, and where resources permit, making reasonable adjustments in response to the needs of those students during their studies.
+LST ultimately aims to promote and provide an inclusive learning environment that responds to the needs of all of its students in accordance with the Equality Act 2010.

-During the application process, applicants are asked to complete a disability questionnaire if they indicate they have a disability.
-The Equality, Diversity and Disability Adviser receives notification of all questionnaires and provides appropriate support for those applicants.
+During the application process, applicants who disclose a disability are required to complete a disability questionnaire.
+The Disability Adviser receives notification of all questionnaires and provides appropriate support for the applicants.

-Previously, a meeting with the Disability Adviser would also be arranged during the face-to-face interview process.
-However, since the pandemic, this process has moved online and all disability meetings take place and continue to happen over zoom.
-These meetings provide an opportunity for the applicant to meet the Disability Adviser to talk about their disability and the resulting impact.
-The Disability Adviser also provides the applicant with information regarding disability support at LST and where necessary, puts the applicant in touch with the Pastoral Team who are also able to provide ongoing support throughout the application stage and when the applicant enrols as a student.
+The Disability Adviser also provides the applicant with information regarding disability support at LST and where necessary, refers the applicant to the Pastoral Team who in turn provide support throughout the application stage and when the applicant enrols as a student.

 Overview of Disability Support

-In the case of a learning difficulty, by law, diagnosis should be undertaken by a Practitioner (Educational) Psychologist specialised in Specific Learning Difficulties or a Specialist Teacher/Assessor with an AMBDA level or SASC approved qualification.
+If you have a learning difficulty, by law, diagnosis should be undertaken by either a Practitioner (Educational) Psychologist specialised in Specific Learning Difficulties or a Specialist Teacher/Assessor with an AMBDA level or SASC approved qualification.
 The report would typically include a diagnosis and a set of recommendations for reasonable adjustments.
 Once Disabled Students’ Allowance (DSA) funding has been agreed, the Disability Adviser will help the student to obtain a Needs Assessment.

-In all cases, doctors’ reports, letters or SpLD assessment reports help us to provide Reasonable Adjustments.
+In all cases, doctors’ reports, letters or Specific Learning Difficulties (SpLD) assessment reports help us to provide Reasonable Adjustments.

-What happens if you haven’t had a formal assessment for a learning difficulty?
+What happens if I haven’t had a formal assessment?

 - We are able to arrange one for you